Pricing Methodology

 LIVE

 Fetched directly from the provider's public pricing API and stored unmodified.
 AWS EC2 on-demand + reserved is live via the AWS Bulk Pricing API, and AWS spot is enriched from the EC2 DescribeSpotPriceHistory API when the refresh worker has AWS credentials with the required permission.
-AWS RDS is live via the RDS Bulk Pricing API.
+AWS RDS pricing is in Preview while we verify imported RDS catalog coverage against the dashboard gate.
 Azure VMs, SQL, Blob, and spot are all live via the Azure Retail Prices API.
 GCP Compute on-demand/spot/1-year/3-year is live via the Cyclenerd/google-cloud-pricing-cost-calculator dataset (Apache 2.0 + CC-BY 4.0 licensed; attributed in our attribution doc).

 DERIVED